Skip to content

 I. Clarity

 (i) Clarity of thought.
-When the idea comes in the mind of the sender, he must decide that:
+When the idea comes to the mind of the sender, he must decide that:

 1. What is the objective of communication?